 “What’s the most important thing, in training I mean.”

-“Train, as much as you can, there is no substitute for doing it.
+“Train as much as you can, there is no substitute for practice.
 You don’t have to be an A student in everything, but you can be an A student on one thing.
 It might be just one form, or Shaolin history, or sparring.
 Learn one form so well you own it, you can do it backwards.
 I promise, one day all of it will fall into place, and you will do the moves with no thought, an empty mind.”